swiftly-solution/documentation/src/docs/scripting/events/gameevents/oncswinpanelround.md

 ---

 # OnCsWinPanelRound
-This event is triggered when cs_win_panel_round is triggered
+This event is triggered when cs_win_panel_round is triggered.
 ::: tabs
 @tab Lua
 ```lua